Reforms in drug regulations unnerve mafias, says DRAP

 -

-Reforms in drug regulations unnerve mafias, says DRAPJanuary 30, 2017Print : Islamabad
+Reforms in drug regulations unnerve mafias, says DRAPJanuary 30, 2017Print : Top Story

 “It is of critical importance that people know the facts regarding the present scam of unregistered stents so that culprits and their sympathizers do not mislead the public,” Dr. Aslam maintained.
 Explaining, he said, the recent episode regarding cardiac stents, as per FIA’s initial report, has three main facets that include regulatory/legal aspects, financial scam/prices, and commission scandal and unethical practices (using expired, fake, copy, wrong claim of European Union Regulatory Authority approval).
 After detailed deliberations, DRAP constituted a three-member technical investigation team to probe in the matter from all angles and to submit an investigation report within 10 days alongwith recommendations for corrective and preventive actions.